markwolfeman/ist653/calendar.markdown

 Technology downloads:

 - <a href="https://www.adobe.com/products/bridge.html" target="_blank">Adobe Bridge</a>
 - Please DO NOT upgrade your computer.
 If will not install, we can find an alternative.
-You might try installing an older version. <p><a href="../assets/adobe_bridge_olderversion.png" target="_blank">Look at this image</a>to see where to click in the Creative Cloud app to install and older version of Adobe Bridge.</p>
+You might try installing an older version. <a href="../assets/adobe_bridge_olderversion.png" target="_blank">Look at this image</a>to see where to click in the Creative Cloud app to install and older version of Adobe Bridge.

 - <a href="http://x.photoscape.org/" target="_blank"> Install Photoscape X (Mac & Win)</a> if you have not already